box/box-skills-kit-nodejs/custom-skill-example-code/README.md

    git clone https://github.com/box/box-skills-kit-nodejs.git
 ```

-Finally, deploy serverless-demo-automated code using the Node CLI with **a single command**:
+Finally, deploy serverless-demo-automated code using the Node CLI with **a single command**.
+Everytime you make change to the code, you need to rerun this command.

 ```
    cd  box-skills-kit-nodejs/custom-skill-example-code/serverless-demo-automated